Today we’ll look at how Campaign Creators used topic clusters and increased their traffic by 744%.

 Go to BiQ Cloud Keyword Intelligence and type in the name of your smaller topics.

-I’ve typed in “lead generation” for example use.
+I’ve typed in “content marketing” for example use.

 You’ll then need to navigate to Content Ideas in the upper menu.